Cyberpsychology

 Traditional psychology places enormous weight on the therapeutic relationship—that ineffable connection between therapist and client that research consistently shows predicts outcomes.
 But what happens to this relationship in text-based therapy?
 Video sessions?
 AI-powered mental health apps?

 Research suggests that strong therapeutic alliances can indeed form online, though they develop differently.
 Without physical presence cues—body language, shared space, even the therapist’s office décor—both parties must work harder to establish connection.
 Yet for some individuals, particularly those from marginalized communities who’ve experienced discrimination in healthcare settings, the slight distance of digital therapy can feel safer, more controllable.
+Virtual reality therapy has shown remarkable success in treating phobias and PTSD.

 I’ve worked with clients who could never have engaged in traditional therapy—a transgender teen in a conservative rural area, an agoraphobic professional, a veteran with PTSD triggered by clinical settings—who thrived in online therapeutic spaces.
 This doesn’t make cyberpsychology “better,” but it does make it essential as a complementary approach.